AriFordsham/GHCWiki/status/apr10.md

 ## GHC 6.12

-By the time you read this, GHC 6.12.2 should have been released.
-This fixes many bugs relative to 6.12.1, including closing 81 trac tickets.
+In the past 6 months we have made the first 2 releases from the 6.12 branch.
+6.12.1 came out in December, while 6.12.2 was released in April.
+The 6.12.2 release fixes many bugs relative to 6.12.1, including closing 81 trac tickets.
 For full release notes, and to download it, see the GHC webpage ([http://www.haskell.org/ghc/download_ghc_6_12_2.html](http://www.haskell.org/ghc/download_ghc_6_12_2.html)).
+We plan to do one more release from this branch before creating a new 6.14 stable branch.

 GHC 6.12.2 will also be included in the upcoming Haskell Platform release ([ http://hackage.haskell.org/platform/](http://hackage.haskell.org/platform/)).
 The Haskell platform is the recommended way for end users to get a Haskell development environment.